17johan-paul/RigVeda-SCL-Dependency-Dataset/README.md

 corrected and annotated.

-• Gold-Validated Data: A high-precision subset of 102 mantras, further validated through consultation with senior Vedic scholars.
+• Gold-Validated Data: A high-precision subset of 102 mantras, further validated through consultation with senior Vedic scholars can be found here: (https://start.samsaadhanii.in/books).